dfisher95350/dfisher95350.github.io/experience/tldr.md

 - Amazon Web Services (AWS).
 Since 2010 this has been my main professional deployment environment.
 Of course this means that I've worked with many of their sub-systems and services.
-- I've dabbled in Azure, Google Cloud Platform (GCP), Heroku, and more.
+- I've dabbled in Azure, Google Cloud Platform (GCP), Heroku, and others.

 ## Employment